 - The functionality of existing standardized APIs (e.g. OMA APIs) exposing MMTEL services may be used where applicable when the MMTEL service does not depend on IMS DC media.

-- OMA APIs are not extended to support Data Channel and the principles outlined in TS 23.228 [2] Annex AD (IMS Subscribe/Notify framework for event monitoring).
+- OMA APIs are not extended to support Data Channel and the principles outlined in Annex AD of TS 23.228 [2] (IMS Subscribe/Notify framework for event monitoring).